 - Drop Sets.

-Each one can be used for different goals, like hypertrophy or strength, or both, but all of them add on considerable stress to the trained muscle, making recovery times longer and thus dictating how often you should train each muscle group.
+Each one can be used for different goals, like hypertrophy or strength, or both.
+Still, all of them add on considerable stress to the trained muscle, making recovery times longer and thus dictating how often you should train each muscle group.

 How Life Stressors Affects Recovery Ability And Training Frequency

-Given that all these factors by default play a role in concocting the ideal frequency for you, you should also consider your own training history, age, and your own personal life stressors, like job, studies, family commitments as well as the time available.
+Given that all these factors by default play a role in concocting the ideal frequency for you, you should also consider your training history, age, and your personal life stressors, like job, studies, family commitments, as well as the time available.

-Life stressors and time can greatly influence the outcome of recovery times and workout frequency, as the situation of a young guy still at home with his parents is well different from a middle-aged guy working 70h/week, a family with three kids and mortgage to pay off, or a senior guy.
+Life stressors and time can significantly influence the outcome of recovery times and workout frequency.
+The situation of a young guy still at home with his parents is well different from that of a middle-aged guy working 70h/week, with a family, three kids, and a mortgage to pay off.

 Given that life variables are individual and varied and profoundly affect workout protocols, let’s take them out of the way for the moment to see what happens in an ideal, friendly environment by playing around with just the workout variables of volume, intensity, and nutrition.